If you have had a high risk exposure to HIV in the last 72 hours. It must be started within 72 hours after a possible exposure to HIV.

 However, the sooner PEP treatment is begun after exposure to the virus, the more likely it is to work.

-5. Treatment for possible sexually transmitted infections (additional cost)
+5. Test or treatment for possible sexually transmitted infections

 WHAT HIV PEP DRUGS DO WE USE?